How To Warm Up For A Run

 Just as almost everything else you'll read in this post, strides reinforce good running form and wake the body up so that the first rep of your actual workout doesn't shock the system completely.

-If you've been looking for some ways to revamp your running warmup, I hope that there is something in this post that helps you do that!
-If you're still confused, you can always contact me or find me on Instagram.
+If you've been looking for some ways to revamp your running warm-up, hopefully, there is something in this post that helps you do that!

-Check out my Pinterest Board where I share running tips weekly!
+Check out my Running Tips Pinterest Board—I share running tips weekly!